What is THON?

 3) On the next page, select the organization or dancer couple from the list

-Note: If you do not wish to credit your donation to a specific organization, under the subtitle “Make a General Donation” select “Donate Now”.
+Note: If you do not wish to credit your donation to a specific organization, select “Donate Now” under “Make a General Donation.”

 If you are donating by check, please be sure to put the organization name and number in the memo section of the check.

-Thank you so much for our support of THON.
+Thank you so much for your support of THON.

-If you have any additional questions, please contact Katie Soloman, Development Director, at 1-800-392-THON or via email at firstname.lastname@example.org.
+If you have any additional questions, please contact Development Director, at 1-800-392-THON or via email at firstname.lastname@example.org.

 How can I become a company partner?